top of page

 Upon arrival in Sarasota you are met and transferred to the Ritz Carlton Hotel, Sarasota's most prestigious address.

-19.00 Once settled in our rooms, we gather in the hotel's restaurant for a Welcome Dinner.
+19.00 Once settled in our rooms, we gather in the hotel's restaurant and make the short walk to Ocean Prime for a Welcome Dinner, with spectacular views over Sarasota Bay.

 10.00 Transfer to the Opera House for a special backstage tour.